crq/dotfiles/readme.md

 Check if osxkeychain helper is installed: `git credential-osxkeychain`

-If not follow instructions on: [https://help.github.com/articles/caching-your-github-password-in-git/]
+If not follow instructions on: <https://help.github.com/articles/caching-your-github-password-in-git/>

 Configure git to use the osxkeychain helper: `git config --global credential.helper osxkeychain`

+To configure Github for SSH: <https://help.github.com/articles/generating-ssh-keys/>

 ##### Install RVM: